Investing in Second Chances and Alternatives to Arrest

 - Neighborhood-Based Arrest Diversion: Support for programs that develop alternatives to arrest while fostering community engagement and accountability with local law enforcement.

-$645,000 to 20 Nonprofits in 2017-18: Grants support both advocacy and direct-service organizations that address the far-reaching effects of young people’s encounters with the criminal justice system.
-Focus areas and sample grantee partners include:
+2022-23 Youth Justice Grants: Grants support both advocacy and direct-service organizations that address the far-reaching effects of young people’s encounters with the criminal justice system.